quiz254/rsp_tcp/README.md

  - Version 0.8.0: New calculation for I/Q, default is the best, uses 15bit to 8bit, AM signals improved a lot.
  - Version 1.0.0: Minor tweaks.
 It should work out of the box in most cases.
  - Version 1.0.3: Found an even better way to do I/Q conversion, -b1 mode again less I/Q faults = less noise.
+ - Version 1.0.6: Measuring shown the box is about 14.5bit values.
+New calculation.

 ## CREDITS